 Most Hard Rock Cafe locations aren’t in a Hard Rock Hotel.
 They used to be connected like that in Las Vegas, but the Hard Rock Cafe ultimately moved to the Las Vegas Strip.
 Now the Hard Rock Hotel doesn’t even exist in Las Vegas anymore.

 That will change in 2025 or so when The Mirage becomes the new Hard Rock Hotel, but they’re still going to be on opposite ends of the Las Vegas Strip.

 Confused?
 Many people are also confused but don’t worry.
 If you want to eat at Hard Rock Cafe, ignore the hotel in Orlando.

 I Love Rock and Roll, But This Security is Killing Me

 Our family visited Hard Rock Cafe for our Saturday dinner.

 We parked at Loews Portofino Bay Hotel so we could take a walk around there first, as we usually do.

-This was our first visit to the Universal Resort since the introduction of the security scanners.
-We knew they implemented the additional security measures at the theme parks, we didn't realize they would search us prior to boarding the boats to City Walk.
+This was our first visit to Universal Studios since the introduction of the security scanners.
+We knew they implemented the additional security measures at the theme parks, we didn’t realize they would search us prior to boarding the boats to City Walk.